Over the past 10 years, prices for vinyl records have been steadily increasing.

 How Industry Pressing Costs Affect Supply

 These issues mean that independent artists and smaller labels are less likely to press records.
 The cost to press is extremely high, and the time to get your record into stores is outrageous.
+How much does it cost to make a record?
+That article has all the answers.

 As a result of these forces, there are fewer records to buy, especially from independent artists and smaller labels.
 On top of this, the demand has gone through the roof during the pandemic, while everyone was stuck at home ordering records online.